input-output-hk/jormungandr/ROADMAP.md

 * consensus

-The outcome of this phase is that everything is in place for a single node to expose the blockchain, and developers have the tool necessary to start developing integration.
-Apart from the network component, this also represent feature complete on the blockchain system.
+The outcome of this phase is that everything is in place for a single node to expose the blockchain, and developers have the tools necessary to start developing integration.
+Apart from the network component, this also represents feature complete on the blockchain system.

 Network
 -------

-Define communication between nodes, bootstrapping and allowing node to exchanges blocks.
+Define communication between nodes, bootstrapping and allow node to exchange blocks.

 The first goal is to get a somewhat central network perusing the trusted-peers, then gradually as feature and progress allow move to a fully decentralized